Susmita2024/Library-management-system/README.md

 ### Library Management System
 ## Description
-This Library Management system (LMS) implements a simple console based application which allows librarians to manage book, loans and patrons.
+This Library Management system (LMS) implements a Java based console application which allows librarians to manage book, loans and patrons.
 ## Features
 - Add and remove books
 - Add and remove patrons